 Vegan Kimchi Fried Rice

 A quick Google search for kimchi fried rice will bring up lots of recipes that use eggs and very few vegetables.
 I’ve loaded my dish with lots of vegetables, because why not?
 Here, I've used a mixture of carrots, peas, broccoli, and red pepper, but you can’t use pretty much any veggie you have on hand.

 Baked tofu is used in the place of traditional eggs in this recipe.
 I like to use my own baked tofu in recipes like this, but if you’re pressed for time, packaged premade baked tofu will work just as well.

 Whenever I cook rice, I make extra and pop it in the freezer, so I tend to have cooked rice on hand.
-If you don’t want have time to cook your rice, you can buy precooked frozen brown rice in most stores.
-You can use cauliflower rice, if you like.
+If you don't want have time to cook your rice, you can buy precooked frozen brown rice in most stores.
+You can use cauliflower rice, if you prefer.

 How to Make Vegan Kimchi Fried Rice

 Once you have your veggies chopped, this dish comes together super quickly, so it’s a terrific option for dinner on busy weeknights.